The Sweat Lodge Ceremony

 Our Sweat Lodge prayers are guided by the four directions of the Medicine Wheel.

-Each month we host sweat lodges on a regular basis, men only lodges, women lodges and lodges open to all genders.
-If you would to take part in this ceremony, read the questions below and then write an email of introduction.
+If you would like to take part in this ceremony, read the questions below and then write an email of introduction.
 Space is limited and pre-registration is required.
 To register for a sweat lodge, first read the Q&A and then follow the directions there.

 Questions: Click here for answers to some frequently asked questions: Sweat Lodge Q&A